palaa159/Docs/tutorials/03-Upload_Code_to_OpenBCI Dongle.md

 ![dongleWithHeaders](../assets/images/dongleHeaders.jpg)

 First, solder the headers that came with your OpenBCI Dongle.
+Then, move the switch to the RESET position, and upload some dummy code to the Dongle radio so that it doesn't interfere with the Serial upload process.